18.104.22.168. Impact Assessment Primer 4

 - ↑ Unlike outcomes and impacts, outputs are typically objectively measurable, meaning they are capable of being independently observed, measured, and verified.
 For this reason, they are commonly used as indicators in program monitoring systems.

-- ↑ PROFIT is a PSD program aiming to improve production efficiency and returns in rural-based microenterprises through interventions targeted to different levels of the relevant value chains.
+- ↑ PROFIT is a PSD program aiming to improve production efficiency and returns in rural-based microenterprises through interventions targeted at different levels of the relevant value chains.

 - ↑ The presentation format of the causal model is a matter of stylistic preference and the level of detail required.
 The important thing is that the causal model clearly identifies and differentiates between important links in the causal chain.